 Who is it for?

 Our aim is to provide facilities for both full-time members and occasional users at affordable rates.
-We have a core group of full-time members who have regular access to the space (subject to a booking system) and we definitely welcome new members.
+We have a core group of full-time members who have regular access to the space (subject to a flexible booking system) and we always welcome new members.
 Membership is an important part of the project as it enables us to plan ahead for the coming year.
 The benefits of membership are also clear for anyone who wants to use the workshop more than once a month.
 If you are interested but unsure whether membership is appropriate for you at the moment please get in touch.
-Other sources of revenue will be ad-hoc bookings, group booking of the space for tutors who want to run a course using the facilities, and sale of print work from occasional exhibitions.
+Other sources of revenue are ad-hoc bookings, group booking of the space for tutors who want to run a course using the facilities, and sales of print work from occasional exhibitions.

 Will there be printmaking classes?